 by the reins.
 Given that the temperature was, as usual, over

-However, this was a turning point in our relationship.
+This was a turning point in our relationship.
 Now

-north.
+I respected him, and he respected me.
 When I'd show him his bridle, he'd rush over.
 We'd trot

 off bareback.
 I'd guide him just by thinking where I wanted to